Looking for a comprehensive guide to project management software?

 - The tasks they’ll be working on in the future

-This way, in case someone has too much work, a project manager can quickly reassign items to someone else instead.
+This way, in case someone has too much work, a project manager can quickly assign tasks to someone else instead.
 It’s the easiest way to ensure that everyone has an equal share of the workload!

-One of the key things that project management tools do is keep track of your project timeline.
+One of the key things that a project management platform does is keep track of your project timeline.

 Just use the Gantt chart to quickly readjust tasks and items and you’ll be back on track in no time!